 Website Author and Owner

-Hi Adriana, You may be right, but you may also be mistaking a caring hobby breeder for a puppy farm.
+Hi Adriana, You may be correct, but you may also be mistaking a caring hobby breeder for a puppy farmer.

 You obviously used your initiative and visited the breeder to check them out.

-The fact that the puppies looked healthy and you were given a vaccination card for your puppy gladdens my heart - the breeder sounds like she really cares for her puppies.
+The fact that the kennels were clean, the puppies looked healthy, and you were given a vaccination card for your puppy gladdens my heart - this breeder sounds like she cares for her puppies.

-Your puppy is lucky, but unfortunately, there are many puppies from puppy farms that aren't so lucky.
+Your puppy is lucky, but unfortunately, many puppies from puppy farms aren't so lucky.

 Thanks for taking the time to share your experience with us.